• Skip to primary navigation

 Is there gluten in barbecue sauce?

-Not all barbecue sauces are gluten-free.
-Here are three of our favorites: Bone Suckin’ Sauce and Stubb’s are both not only gluten-free but also they don’t contain high fructose corn syrup.
+The tangy Bone Suckin’ Sauce and the irresistible Stubb’s are not only gluten-free but also free from high fructose corn syrup.

 • If you’re new to a gluten-free diet and you want to determine if a product contains gluten, check labels for gluten-free ingredients.
 Avoid flour, enriched flour, cereal, malt, stabilizers (gluten can be used as a stabilizer), semolina, durum, and certainly if the label says: contains wheat you’ll want to stay away.